MikeKovarik/exifr/README.md

 ### Tips for better performance

-Here are a few tips for when you need to squeeze an extra bit of speed out of exifr when processing large amount of files.
+Here are a few tips for when you need to squeeze an extra bit of speed out of exifr when processing a large amount of files.
 Click to expand.

 <details>
 <summary><b>Use <code>options.pick</code> if you only need certain tags</b></summary>